chadmichaelcox/RailcarTripsApp/README.md

 - Use DTOs (Data Transfer Objects) for structured CRUD operations and dynamic table rendering.
 - Secure access to API endpoints using JWT-based authentication with bearer tokens to ensure only authorized users can interact with the backend.
 - Improve API error handling and logging to provide better debugging and production support.
+- Implement bulk trip deletion and modification so that users can delete or modify incorrectly processed trips.
+- Support additional file formats by extending file processing to support Excel (.xlsx) and JSON for broader compatibility.
+- Enable user roles and permissions to restrict functionalities based on user roles such as Admin, Viewer, and Data Uploader.
+- Add notifications for long-running tasks to provide real-time updates on file processing progress.
+- Optimize database queries to improve EF Core query performance by using stored procedures or batch processing.
+- Implement audit logging for data changes to keep a history of changes to trips and events for auditing and debugging purposes.
+- Add a dark mode toggle to improve UI/UX by allowing users to switch between light and dark mode.
+- Introduce CSV processing validation to implement detailed validation checks to handle missing or malformed data before inserting into the database.
+- Implement pagination for tables to avoid large dataset loading issues by utilizing server-side pagination.
+- Display user-friendly error messages instead of raw exceptions to provide more informative and structured error handling.
+- Support multi-language UI by implementing localization for different regions to enhance accessibility.
+- Enable data export functionality to allow users to export trips and events in CSV, JSON, or PDF formats.

 ### **Real-World Implementation in Azure**